-- 4.1 The application is being reported to your committee as five objections have been received. - 4.2 To assist members with site context, a link to Google Maps is provided below:

-204 Lightwoods Road, Smethwick, B67 5AZ
+- 4.1 The application was previously reported to your July committee (and the site visited that day) as five objections have been received.
+The decision was deferred to allow for the applicant to submit further information regarding design. - 4.2 To assist members with site context, a link to Google Maps is provided below: - 204 Lightwoods Road, Smethwick, B67 5AZ - 4.3 Since the July committee the applicant has provided two amended plans, clarifying the design and a revised noise specification document.